 Then it’s going to be really hard to beat the Canik TP9SF elite.
 And one thing I’ll also mention is cheap magazines or affordable magazines for budget guns are not that common.
 A lot of times companies will have an affordable firearm and they’ll try to charge 40 or $50 for the magazines.

 Canik was really smart and that they didn’t do that.
-So if you’re a high volume shooter, you can afford to provide all the parts and accessories you need for the Canik.
-I really liked this gun and I think it will work great for a lot of people.
+So if you’re a high-volume shooter, you can afford to provide all the parts and accessories you need for the Canik.
+I really enjoyed doing the Canik TP9SF Elite Review and think it will work great for a lot of people.